arthurbolsoni/Purple-adblock/README.md

 # WARNING!
-This project has no intention of harming anyone. anyway use at your own risk.
+This project has no intention of harming anyone. anyway, use at your own risk.

 ## Installation